QunATCG/QunATCG/README.md

+## Learning is a lifelong process

 ### Research Interests 🏃
-The overall interest is to understand genetic and epigenetic mechanisms
+The overall interest is to understand genetic and epigenetic mechanisms <br/>
 related to disease processes using multiple omics methods.

 ### Hi there 👋